jshin313/PicoCTFStreamNotes/README.md

 }
 ```

 The way we attack the canary is brute force the canary one byte at a time.
 Instead of brute forcing 4 bytes or around 4 billion combinations (2^32), bruteforcing one byte at a time only has 256 (2^8) combinations per byte.
 We can just overwrite one byte of the canary at a time, and it we guess that byte correctly, we won't see the ```*** Stack Smashing Detected ***``` message.
 When we guess the first byte correctly, we can then use that first byte and then guess the second byte.
 Then when we guess the second byte correctly, we can guess the third and so on.
-Once we get the canary, we can overwrite the buffer, overwrite the canary with the right canary, overwrite the saved EBP, and then overwrite the return address with the address of display_flag().
+Once we get the canary, we can overwrite the buffer, overwrite the canary with the right canary, overwrite some stuff in between the canary and return address, and then overwrite the return address with the address of display_flag().

 Gynvael uses IDA to make sure the buffer is right next to the canary in memory.